aws-samples/aws-serverless-workshops/Auth/3_IAMAuthorization/README.md

 1. After logging in to Wild Rydes (if you're not authenticated already), browse to the **/profile** path.

-1. You should see that your e-mail address and phone number you registered with are displayed *which are all of your currently populated attributes*.
+1. You should see that your e-mail address and phone number you registered with are displayed which are all of your currently populated attributes.

 1. Open your Cloud9 IDE environment and open the file at */website/src/pages/Profile.js*.